Salomon S-Lab Sonic 2 Review Facts

 The Sonic 2's Contagrip outsole is great on pavement, smooth stones or packed trail.
 It also performs well on wet, slippery surfaces.
 The flexibility of this shoe adds to the traction, as it bends with the foot, allowing it to adapt to a variety of surfaces.

 This shoe is flexible in all areas of the shoe.
 The upper's flexibility comes from the 3D Flex technology.
 It wraps around your foot and moves with it, making it an excellent shoe for runners with excellent foot strength and an efficient stride.

 The Salomon S-Lab line is designed for elite athletes and as such, they are all designed for neutral runners with an efficient stride.
 The S-Lab Sonic 2 is no exception.
 This is a shoe that works with your foot and natural running ability and gives you the freedom to run as you like while providing you the protection, grip, and cushion.
 It is ideal for long-distance running.
 Being that it’s low to the ground, it provides a lot of response and feedback without altering your stride.

 The shoe has an 8mm drop.
 This offset also allows for a little extra cushioning in the heel.
-If you are a heel striker, the combination of the different midsole materials do a great job of getting you off your heel and on to your toes.
+If you are a heel striker, the combination of the different midsole materials does a great job of getting you off your heel and on to your toes.

 • ProFeel Film